 Freemans | Freemans Alley, off Rivington St

 At the end of a graffiti covered laneway you’ll find the long-lasting gem that is Freemans in a former coffin factory that’s been given a kooky hunting lodge feel, with dark timber, soft lighting and quirky taxidermy displays.
 There are two bars to choose from and a variety of dining rooms, all are cosy and welcoming – the upstairs dining rooms are especially cocooning.
 The food is American with a distinct retro slant, their hot artichoke dip is an enduring favourite on the menu and most of the other share dishes are similarly good, plus they produce great craft cocktails too.
-This is a popular place but it always feels very local and inviting.
+This is a popular place that’s been going strong for some twenty-one years now, but it always feels very local and inviting.
 Freemans

 Cervo’s | 43 Canal St